Bauter/Bamazon/README.md

 ##### Notes:

--You can simply copy and past the required modules, the connection variable and the connection function from 'bamazonCustomer.js'.
+-You can simply copy the required modules, the connection variable and the connection function from 'bamazonCustomer.js'.
 ```
 // NPM packages
 const inquirer = require("inquirer");